Scale your business with our modular plugins.

 create paypal sandbox account test woocommerce orders

-A popup will appear asking you whether you want a business (merchant) or a personal (buyer) account along with country/region.
-For test purposes, we will need both the merchant as well as the buyer’s email, so if you select the business account first, select your country/region and press Create.
+For testing purposes, we will need both the merchant’s and the buyer’s email addresses.
+If you select the business account first, please select your country/region and press Create.
 Then, repeat the process and create a personal sandbox account.

-NOTE: Make sure that the country/region matches with the default currency of your store to avoid orders being set to pending payments.
+NOTE: Ensure that the country/region matches the default currency of your store to prevent orders from being set to pending payments.

 After that, click the Options button on the Manage Accounts section for the newly created sandbox account and select View/edit account.